Civil Rights

 Police Misconduct

 Police officers, like the people they serve and protect, must follow the law.
-Because we as a society give law-enforcement officers the power to take away liberty and, in some instances, take away life, it is very important to hold bad actors accountable.
-If you believe you were unlawfully detained or falsely arrested, or if you think you’ve been subject to an unlawful search or seizure, or have been a victim of excessive force or another type of police misconduct, an experienced civil rights attorney can help you seek justice.
+Because our society gives law-enforcement officers the power to take away liberty and, in some instances, take away life, it is essential to hold bad actors accountable.